Kinesthetic Learning – Classroom Movements That Exercise Your Mind

 MATH AND KINESTHETIC LEARNING

 Math & Movement makes a typical math lecture energizing and fun.
-When students are introduced to kinesthetic learning through movement at a young age, they are more likely to continue to be successful throughout the rest of their education.
-Therefore, kinesthetic learning strengthens learning, improves memory, and enhances motivation!
+When students are introduced to learning through movement at a young age, they are more likely to continue to be successful throughout the rest of their education.
+Therefore, kinesthetic learning strengthens ability, improves memory, and enhances motivation!